LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/running-windows-on-mac-linux.md

 ### Visual Studio Setup

 Add the GitHub Visual Studio extension by downloading and installing from [visualstudio.github.com](https://visualstudio.github.com/) (do this inside your VM).
-After installation, follow the prompt to sign in to your GitHub account.

 Open Visual Studio.
 On the view that opens, "Sign in to Visual Studio", go ahead and create an account (or sign in if you already have one).
 It's free, and it will unlock the full features of the application.